smpapik/smpapik.github.io/README.md

 [Suzanne Papik Resume](https://smpapik.github.io/SuzannePapik.pdf)

 ### Computer Languages
-I am proficient in SAS, R, Python, and Microsoft Office, and have basic knowledge of minitab.
+I am proficient in SAS, R, Python, and Microsoft Office, Minitab, and JMP.

 ### LinkedIn
 If you would like to check out my LinkedIn page, you can find it [here](https://www.linkedin.com/in/suzanne-papik-6958a9125/)